-Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, and 2013.
+Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 If you are using an earlier version (Word 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Word, click here: Dictionary Shortcut Key.

 Adam wonders if there is a shortcut key to open the dictionary or synonym box for a word directly after typing it.
 He is tired of using the mouse to display the tools (by right-clicking on a word).